abhinpai/pai-portfolio/docs/react/hooks/hooks_effect.md

 :::

 React's `useEffect` hook combines `componentDidMount`, `componentDidUpdate` and `componentWillUnmount` lifecycle methods.
-This is very useful, which reduces the amount of code, simplifies the code and allows for multiple `useEffect` hooks to be called in a single component.
+This is very useful, which reduces the amount of code, simplifies the code, and allows for multiple `useEffect` hooks to be called in a single component.

 Syntax of `useEffect` is